johannilsson/iglaset/README.markdown

 Changelog
 ---------
+* 1.1.0
+    * Light Theme
+    * Added category listings
+    * iglaset integration, and possibility to add set ratings
+    * Direct link to systembolaget.se from the article detail view
+    * Scrollable text if the article title is to long in the search result
+    * Added Google Analytics integration
+    * Preparations for bar code scanning
 * 1.0.3
     * Now using apache http client for http request
     * Added pagination to the search result